Kick Sauber C44: Mid-season rounds

 New rear and beam wings introduced at the Monaco and Canadian Grands Prix did not increase performance, prompting the team to revert Zhou Guanyu to an early-season specification to diagnose engineering correlation issues.
 At the same time, both drivers expressed concerns with the C44's tyre management capabilities, commenting publicly that they struggled to bring their tyres up to the required operating envelope in both qualifying and race trims.
 Shortly after the summer break, team owner Audi AG publicly declared that the team's performance was 'unacceptably poor'.
 Pundits commented that the team's struggles may have derived from Audi's fixation on the 2026 championship and executive infighting that led to Seidl's dismissal from the team during the summer break.
 In the period from Monaco to the Dutch Grand Prix, the C44 achieved a best result of thirteenth on three occasions and still did not threaten for points.

 Closing rounds

 The C44 experienced an aerodynamic breakthrough at the Las Vegas Grand Prix, where a fundamentally redesigned floor geometry changed floor fences, leading edges, and the rear diffuser.
 Both cars reached Q2 during qualifying, with Zhou finishing in thirteenth on merit ahead of competitors including Aston Martin, Williams, and RB.
-At the next round in Qatar, the C44 achieved its only points finish of the season in eight position with Zhou Guanyu.
+At the next round in Qatar, the C44 achieved its only points finish of the season in eighth position with Zhou Guanyu.
 At the final round at Yas Marina, the C44 achieved its only other Q3 appearance with Bottas in ninth position.
-At the end of the season, the C44 participated in Pirelli tyre testing at Yas Marina Circuit with new drivers Nico Hülkenburg and Gabriel Bortoleto.
+At the end of the season, the C44 participated in Pirelli tyre testing at Yas Marina Circuit with new drivers Nico Hülkenberg and Gabriel Bortoleto.